Paul Verhoeven biography

 Following his first American financed film, Flesh + Blood, he hit international gold with the mega-hit

 RoboCop.
 The sci-fi saga of a police officer turned into a destructive machine struck a chord with

 the audiences around the world.
 Verhoven continued to ride the success wave he had created with

 his follow up film, Total Recall.
 Opening in 1990, it also became the hit of the summer.
-His success

 continued with the film Basic Instinct, the number one worldwide box office smash of 1992.